survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 leanpub-end-insert
 ```

-The plugin exposes more functionality, but having the possibility of toggling source maps is enough for our purposes.
-Hook it up with our configuration:
+The plugin exposes more functionality, but having the possibility of toggling source maps is enough.
+Hook it up with the configuration:

 **webpack.config.js**